 Honey Cake is traditional at Rosh Hashanah

-A traditional and popular choice for dessert on Rosh Hashanah is Honey Cake.
+A traditional and popular choice for Rosh Hashanah dessert is Honey Cake.
 Unfortunately, it has a reputation like that of the Christmas fruit cake, i.e. something usually made but not always made well.

 My go-to Jewish honey cake recipe, that I've been making since 1993, is nothing like that.
-It is moist and sweet without being cloying, studded with pecans for some texture.
-It's definitely not the dry, tasteless versions to which I've sometimes been subjected.
+This moist honey cake recipe is sweet without being cloying, and studded with pecans for some texture.
+It's definitely not the dry, tasteless honey cake recipes to which I've sometimes been subjected.

-This quick and easy recipe for honey cake is quite simple to make since it's considered a quick bread recipe.
-Another example of quick bread is pumpkin bread, another Fall favorite.
+This quick and easy honey cake recipe is quite simple to make since it's considered a quick bread recipe, like pumpkin bread (another Fall favorite!).

 Step 1: Prepare the pecans and espresso